michgz/ac7maker/investigative/README.md

 ## filter_spectral.py
 A program for investigating the effect of different filter parameters on tones.
 The keyboard should be connected through USB MIDI, and the headphone jack connected to the Line In sound input.
-The script plays a white noise (specifically, tone 375 "EDM SE WHITE") both with and without filtering and analyses the spectral changes with a Welch transform.
+The script plays a white noise both with and without filtering and analyses the spectral changes with a Welch transform.

 ## check_override.py
 A script to prove that filter effects applied through a rhythm (i.e. the 0x35 atom) can